ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 ![Weighting formula](img/weight.png)

-where `map points` is the quantity that the seeding method assigns to each map (e.g. `map placement` for Average Placement).
+where `map points` is the quantity that the seeding method assigns to each map (e.g. `map placement` for the sum of placements method).
 Note that having all map weights be equal to `1` or `1/(number of maps)` would just be equivalent to summing or averaging the map points together.

 ## Differences between methods